tom751/Tom-s-tools/README.md

 ### Monorepo go to definition improvements

 Improves go to definition functionality in vscode for monorepos.
-Configure path aliases under a new setting `tom.goToDefinition.pathAliases` with the key being the alias, and the value being the path to the folder within your workspace.
+Configure path aliases under a new setting `tom.tsMonorepoDefinitionProvider.pathAliases` with the key being the alias, and the value being the path to the folder within your workspace.

 For example '@core' being the alias and 'src/projects/core/src' being the path.

 If multiple definitions found, you can change `editor.gotoLocation.multipleDefinitions` to `goto`.

+### SCSS variable go to definition

+Allows ctrl + clicking on SCSS variables, providing all variables are defined in a single file.
+The file path must be configured with `tom.scssVar.variableFilePath`.

+### SCSS variable autocomplete

+Adds autocomplete for SCSS variables, `tom.scssVar.variableFilePath` must be set for this to work.